R-Lok/2800-202410-BBY26/README.md

 * To delete all of the flashcard sets, click on the Delete All button below the search bar and press OK when the alert pops up

 ### 6. Homepage Study Streak Display
+The home page contains elements that help motivate the user to study:
+* The application keeps a track of the days in which the user has reviewed their generated flashcard sets:
+* which is displayed on the calendar on the homepage
+* It also keeps track of the consecutive days in which the user has been studying for, which is displayed as a streak counter above the calendar

 ## Credits